Hyperbolic Random Forests: Hyperbolic Random Forests

 \subsubsection{Imbalanced data}

 SVM-based methods are known to behave poorly on imbalanced data, and \texttt{HoroSplitter} is no exception.
 We address this by proposing a class-balanced version of the \texttt{HoroSplitter}.
-Specifically, the problem comes from Eq.~\eqref{eq:svmloss} finding an optimal solution that does not split the data and has an information gain of zero as a result.
+Specifically, the problem comes from \eqref{eq:svmloss} finding an optimal solution that does not split the data and has an information gain of zero as a result.
 As an example, consider the binary problem in Figure~\ref{fig:imbalanced}.
-The optimal horosphere has its ideal point on the top of the Poincar\'e ball, a $\mu$ very close to 0 and $o$ very close to 1.
-From Eq.~\eqref{eq:svmloss}, it follows that the loss almost reduces to
+The optimal horosphere has its ideal point on the top of the Poincar\'e ball, a $\mu$ very close to 0 and $o$ very close to 1; a result of the loss, in the case of a large imbalance, almost reducing to the degenerate form

-\emph{i.e.}, approximately 0 for all samples of the negative class and approximately 2 for all samples of the positive class.
-Thus, in cases where the negative class greatly outnumbers the positive class, the optimal solution finds a very small horosphere for which samples from the positive class get a slightly less confident prediction to be the negative class than samples from the negative class.